OHIO-ECT/ECT-Lab-Introduction/chapters/Task 6.md

 ### Task 6 - Terminal Shell and File Management

-1. Open Powershell in Windows or open a LInux/Mac Terminal.
+1. Open Powershell in Windows or open a Linux Terminal.
 <br>

 2. Run the command ``pwd`` to get the current working directory of the session.